AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/layout-testing.md

 BDD Logging
 -----------
 All layout assertion methods have full BDD logging support.
 Below you can find the generated BDD log.
-Of course if you use Bellatrix page objects the log looks even better as mentioned in previous chapters.
+Of course if you use BELLATRIX page objects the log looks even better as mentioned in previous chapters.

 ```
 >Start Test